 How to Make Chewy Almond Butter Cookies:

 - You’ll mix everything in one bowl, the important thing being the order, which is included in the recipe below.
 What at first seems like a giant blob, whisks into a sticky ball that slowly peels itself away from the edges and holds it shape.

 - To get those pretty marks on the top and keep the tall height, pop the bowl of dough in the freezer for 15 minutes, covering lightly with a cloth.

 - Bake for 18 minutes on middle rack, until lightly browned on the edges and glossy on top (if you use smaller scoop, bake about 15 minutes).
 When finished, cookies should be golden at edges.

 Five ingredients – one bowl – one dozen cookies that are nothing like the standard, in the very best of ways.
 The vanilla (quality counts!) and coarse salt are super important, so don’t leave them out.
 Because to every good sweet is a little bit of salt.

-If you turn on your oven for one reason this summer, let it be for these cookies (or these ever popular gluten-free chocolate chip cookies.
+If you turn on your oven for one reason this summer, let it be for these almond butter cookies (or these ever popular gluten-free chocolate chip cookies.